 - semantics differ between .NET, Java and Cocoa.

-- Arrays support differs on Cocoa, with the availability of not-object-based open and static arrays.
+- support differs on Cocoa, with the availability of non-object Open and Static Arrays.

 - As part of ARC, Storage Modifiers are supported on Cocoa only.

 dynamictype is only supported on .NET and Cocoa, and on the latter maps to